Adrian Paul Prize

 The Australasian College of Rehabilitation Medicine established the Adrian Paul Prize in 1986 based on a donation from Mrs Nancy Paul, the widow of Dr Adrian Paul, the Director of the Department of Rehabilitation Medicine of the Royal Alfred Hospital.

-Closing date now
+Closing date extended to:

 Tuesday 3 October 2017 5.00 pm (AEDT)